 Benefits of an EKG

-Compared to other types of testing administered to evaluate heart function, an EKG has several clear benefits.
+Compared to other types of testing performed to evaluate heart function, an EKG has several clear benefits.
 The EKG is quick and highly diagnostic, it’s noninvasive, painless and convenient, flexible and cost-effective, and it’s easy to perform.

 Quick and Highly Diagnostic